April 20, 2020

 When can force majeure be invoked?

-The scope and application of force majeure provisions is limited by the wording of the contract itself.
+The scope and application of force majeure provisions are limited by the wording of the contract itself.
 It can only be relied on in accordance with the express terms of the contract.

 Canadian courts have set down a number of common principles that are helpful in interpreting the language of force majeure clauses.
 Across Atlantic Canada, courts have taken a strict interpretation in answering the question of what constitutes a force majeure event.
 In light of this approach, courts have found that the following essential elements are necessary to invoke force majeure: